marzboard/marzboard/README.md

 - Correct gRPC configs (until Marzban fix it!)

 # Getting Started

+## Prerequisites
+1. You need a domain/subdomain to run this project; because it uses TLS.
+2. A server from any provider

+## Setup
 1. Clone the repository on your server
 ```shell
 git clone https://github.com/marzboard/marzboard.git && cd marzboard